ravidziv/dual_IB/README.md

-# dual_IB
+# The Dual Information Bottleneck

-This git contains the variational implementation of the dual IB. https://128.84.21.199/abs/2006.04641
+This git contains the variational implementation of the dual Information Bottleneck. https://128.84.21.199/abs/2006.04641

 You need to specify three types of networks: the encoder (Wide ResNet, or simple covnet), the decoder (one softmax layer as a mean Gaussian in our case), and the reverse decoder.